Time6628/CatBotDiscordGo/README.md

 # CatBotDiscordGo
-A rewrite of KookyKraftMC discord bot, written in Golang.
+A rewrite of the KookyKraftMC discord bot, written in Golang.